daterre/Cradle/README.md

 4. Use [cues](#cues) to script story interaction, or use the included [TwineTextPlayer](#twinetextplayer).

 #### Examples
 [Snoozing](http://daterre.com/projects/snoozing/) is a short interactive story created with Cradle.
-The entire source code is [available here](Assets/Cradle/Examples) and in the Unity asset store package.
+The entire source code is [available here](http://github.com/daterre/Snoozing).

 #### Contribute
 Cradle is in active development.
 It is currently being used for the development of the puzzle-adventure game [Clastic Morning](http://daterre.com/works/clastic/), as well as other smaller projects.
 Hopefully it will be useful to anyone looking to create narrative-based games in Unity.